gabebw/candle/README.md

       </span>
     </h1>

 Note that the HTML is pretty-printed for you.
-Attributes are always shown in alphabetical order, regardless of their original order in the input.
+Attributes can be shown in any order, regardless of their original order in the input.

 By printing out HTML, you can pipe `candle` output to `candle` again, and build up a chain of operations: